apollographql/apollo-client/react-docs/source/queries.md

 })(Profile);
 ```

 <h3 id="graphql-props">Using `props`</h3>

-If you want a greater level of control, use `props` to map the query results to the props to be passed to the child component:
+If you want complete control over the props of the child component, use the `props` option to map the query `data` object into any number of props that will be passed into the child:

 ```js